hebbeh/dropdown-showcase/README.md

 To run the application on you will need

 - Node.js: The JavaScript runtime used to run the React application.
 The version used for this app is *v14.4.0*
 - Yarn: A package/project manager for Node.js applications.
+The version used for this app is *1.22.4*

 #### 2. Clone the repo to your machine & cd into it